 There are also specific rules for resecuritization exposures (a resecuritization exposure is one which involves the securitization of assets, one or more of which has already been securitized).
-As of June 2019, we did not have any material banking book securitization exposures that met the definition of a resecuritization.
+As of December 2019, we did not have any material banking book securitization exposures that met the definition of a resecuritization.

 We have described below our banking book activities that meet the regulatory definition of a securitization.
-It is important to note that the scope of banking book securitizations for regulatory purposes is not comparable to the securitization activity reported in "Note 11.
-Securitization Activities" in Part I, Item 1 "Financial Statements" in our Quarterly Report on Form 10-Q. Credit Protection (Synthetic Securitizations).
+It is important to note that the scope of banking book securitizations for regulatory purposes is not comparable to the securitization activity reported in "Note 16.
+Securitization Activities" in Part II, Item 8 "Financial Statements and Supplementary Data" in our 2019 Form 10-K.

+Credit Protection (Synthetic Securitizations).
 Some of the credit protection that we have purchased meets the definition of a "synthetic securitization" in accordance with the Capital Framework.
 The positions on which we have purchased protection are therefore treated for regulatory capital purposes in accordance with the Securitization Framework.
 In the most material of these synthetic securitization transactions, our hedge counterparty provides us with credit loss protection on certain approved loan commitments (primarily investment-grade commercial lending commitments).
-The notional amount of such loan commitments was \$10.26 billion as of June 2019.
+The notional amount of such loan commitments was \$5.74 billion as of December 2019.
 The credit loss protection on loan commitments provided by our hedge counterparty is generally limited to 95% of the first loss we realize on such commitments, up to a maximum of approximately \$950 million.
-In addition, subject to the satisfaction of certain conditions, upon the firm's request, our hedge counterparty will provide protection for 70% of additional losses on such commitments, up to a maximum of \$750 million, of which \$550 million of protection had been provided as of June 2019.
-This protection has been fully cash collateralized by our hedge counterparty.
+In addition, subject to the satisfaction of certain conditions, upon the firm's request, our hedge counterparty will provide protection for 70% of additional losses on such commitments, up to a maximum of \$750 million, of which no protection had been provided as of December 2019.